The PACES Program

 - PACES has an integrated model, which reinforces positive, individualized interventions, that are a part of each student's Individual Treatment Plan, and include:

-- Therapeutic interventions such as the Expressive Therapies, including Art and Music, mindfulness activities such as groups to assist with the development of coping skills, pet therapy and yoga
+- Therapeutic interventions such as the Expressive Therapies, including Art and Music, mindfulness activities such as groups to assist with the development of coping skills, Animal-Assisted Therapy (ART), and Therapeutic Yoga.

 - On-campus family meetings and therapeutic resources to address family dynamics and provide and share ideas related to behavioral assistance in the home;